 The services of Mr. Tan and Mr. Sacault are provided to Nex Connectivity Solutions pursuant to an agreement between us and 5G Wireless dated April 1, 2004.
-Under this agreement, 5G Wireless is required to provide the services of Mr. Tan and Mr. Sacault to Nex Connectivity Solutions in consideration of a fee of \$1,000 CDN per month (equal to approximately \$750 per month), based on two "standard" hotel properties being in operation.
-The fee of \$1,000 CDN per month (equal to approximately \$750 per month) is fixed and is not dependent upon the actual amount of time spent by Mr. Tan and Mr. Sacault in providing the services.
+Under this agreement, 5G Wireless is required to provide the services of Mr. Tan and Mr. Sacault to Nex Connectivity Solutions in consideration of a fee of \$1,000 per month, based on two "standard" hotel properties being in operation.
+The fee of \$1,000 per month is fixed and is not dependent upon the actual amount of time spent by Mr. Tan and Mr. Sacault in providing the services.
 Standard hotel properties are defined in the agreement to be hotel properties with between 250 and 400 rooms, where all meeting rooms and the hotel lobby and approximately 20% of the rooms are serviced for Internet access.
-In addition, Nex Connectivity Solutions will pay \$1,000 CDN (equal to approximately \$750) per hotel property installation for project management services, assuming a standard hotel installation.
+In addition, Nex Connectivity Solutions will pay \$1,000 per hotel property installation for project management services, assuming a standard hotel installation.
 5G Wireless is responsible for ensuring that Mr. Tan and Mr. Sacault, or both, as appropriate, will be available either on-call or in-person as the circumstances may require, 24 hours a day - 7 days a week to deal with all Nex Connectivity Solutions related ongoing technical and operations requirements.
 Mr. Tan and Mr. Sacault are employees of Nexgen Consulting Inc., a private company owned by 5G Wireless and are not employees of either us or Nex Connectivity Solutions.
-Compensation payable to Mr. Tan and Mr. Sacault is payable directly by Nexgen Consulting Inc. to Mr. Tan and Mr. Sacault and it is the sole responsibility of 5G Wireless to ensure payment of all compensation due to Mr. Tan and Mr. Sacault.
+Compensation payable to Mr. Tan and Mr. Sacault is payable directly by Nexgen Consulting Inc. to Mr. Tan and Mr. Sacault and it is the sole responsibility of 5G Wireless to ensure payment of all compensation due to Mr. Tan and Mr. Sacault and it is the sole responsibility of 5G Wireless to ensure payment of all compensation due to Mr. Tan and Mr. Sacault.